-Mr. Garofalo, our Chairman, Chief Executive Officer, President and director serves as a director on three additional public company boards: Great Panther Mining Limited, MineHub Technologies Inc. and Aris Gold Corporation.
-Mr. Garofalo contributes significant industry knowledge and leadership to our Board of Directors.
-Mr. Garofalo attended all meetings of our Board of Directors held in the financial year ended September 30, 2021, is consistently prepared for meetings and is appropriately engaged with management and the other members of our Board of Directors outside of meetings.
+Mr. Garofalo, our Chairman, Chief Executive Officer, President and director serves as a director on two additional public company board: Aris Mining Corporation and GoldMining Inc. Mr. Garofalo contributes significant industry knowledge and leadership to our Board of Directors.
+Mr. Garofalo attended all meetings of our Board of Directors held in the financial year ended September 30, 2022, is consistently prepared for meetings and is appropriately engaged with management and the other members of our Board of Directors outside of meetings.
 Our Nominating and Corporate Governance Committee has determined that Mr. Garofalo's other commitments have not limited his ability to devote the necessary time and attention to fulfill his responsibilities as a member of our Board of Directors.